tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-per-operation-grouping/index.md

 </div>

 Notice that `.by` doesn't re-sort the grouping keys.
 Instead, the previous call to [`arrange()`](https://dplyr.tidyverse.org/reference/arrange.html) is "respected" in the summary (this is also useful in combination with the new `.locale` argument to [`arrange()`](https://dplyr.tidyverse.org/reference/arrange.html)).

+We expect that most code won't depend on the ordering of these group keys, but it is worth keeping in mind if you are switching to `.by`.
+If you did rely on sorted group keys, you'll need to explicitly call [`arrange()`](https://dplyr.tidyverse.org/reference/arrange.html) either before or after the call to `summarise(.by =)`.

 ## `nest(.by = )`